 4-48 How can you find out whether the mother of a child with haemophilia is a carrier?

 If a couple has a son with haemophilia, then it is important to find out if his mother is a carrier of an abnormal haemophilia gene.
-There are two ways of finding this out:
+There are 2 ways of finding this out:

-- If the mother of the affected son has one other affected male member in her close family, such as a brother or uncle, then she is almost certainly a carrier of the abnormal gene for haemophilia.
+- If the mother of the affected son has 1 other affected male member in her close family, such as a brother or uncle, then she is almost certainly a carrier of the abnormal gene for haemophilia.

 - If the mother does not have such an affected close relative then she or her son with haemophilia may have a new mutation for the abnormal gene.
 The best way then to find out if the mother is a carrier of the abnormal gene is for her and her son to have a gene (DNA) test.